Rama-z/Zappay/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+You can try to login with
+email: Mindcontrolled10@gmail.com
+password: coba

 ## Deployment

 [Vercel deploy link](https://zwallet-next.vercel.app/)